Survival depends on different factors. So no one can tell you exactly how long you will live.

 - around 85 out of 100 people (around 85%) survive their cancer for 1 year or more

-- more than 65 out of 100 people (more than 65%) survive their cancer for 5 years or more
+- around 65 out of 100 people (around 65%) survive their cancer for 5 years or more

 Net survival and the probability of cancer death from rare cancers.